Real union

 Real union is a union of two or more states, which share some state institutions in contrast to personal unions; however, they are not as unified as states in a political union.
 It is a development from personal union and has historically been limited to monarchies.

 Unlike personal unions, real unions almost exclusively led to a reduction of sovereignty for the politically weaker constituent.
-That was the case with Lithuania and Norway, which came under the influence of stronger neighbors, Poland and Denmark respectively, with whom each of them had shared a personal union previously.
+That was the case with Lithuania and Norway, which came under the influence of stronger neighbors, Poland and Denmark respectively, with which each of them had shared a personal union previously.

 Sometimes, however, a real union came about after a period of political union.
 The most notable example of such a move is the Kingdom of Hungary (Lands of the Crown of Saint Stephen), which achieved equal status to Austria (which exercised control over the "Cisleithanian" crown lands) in Austria-Hungary following the Austro-Hungarian Compromise of 1867.

-Unions may form for pragmatic reasons, "as was the case in the 1707 union of the parliaments, formed against the backdrop of a succession crisis during a war with France, which did indeed create a unitary British state, into which Scotland and England – although not yet Ireland – were incorporated."
-Austria-Hungary formed, "with the Austro-Hungarian Compromise of 1867 in the aftermath of the Austro-Prussian War."